Orange-OpenSource/ods-ios/docs_release/README.md

 ## Prepare release

 - Create a branch named `prepare-release` to prepare the new release for ODS iOS version X.Y.Z.
-- Switch to this branch and apply following chnages:
+- Switch to this branch and apply following changes:

     - Update the changelog.